About Private Eye Examinations

 VISUAL FIELD TESTING

-The ‘clicky button test’!
 This test measures the peripheral sight.
 The peripheral nerves of the eye may suffer damage that you may not notice as your central vision can remain clear.
-Often with both eyes open any peripheral sight loss can be masked by compensation of a binocular image and it is not until we perform this test that any defects become apparent.
-Diseases that affect peripheral nerves include Glaucoma, Multiple Sclerosis, Strokes, Vascular diesease and even Tumours.
+Often with both eyes open any peripheral sight loss can be masked by compensation of a binocular image and it is not until we perform this test that any extra blind spots become apparent.
+Diseases that affect peripheral nerves include Glaucoma, Multiple Sclerosis, Strokes, Vascular disease and even Tumours.